How Does A Research Guide Help You With

 The A-Z Research Guide List

-The A-Z Database List is found at libguides.snow.edu.
-As the name implies, it lists all of the guides that Snow College Librarians have created, in alphabetical order.
-You can also chose to explore by typing keywords into the search bar near the top of the page, or choose to display them by popularity, or how recently they were created.
-You can also find contact information for each librarian by clicking on their respective pictures.
+The A-Z Research Guide List provides an alphabetical list of all the guides that Snow College Librarians have created.
+You can also explore the guides by typing keywords into the search bar near the top of the page, or choose to display them by popularity, or how recently they were created.
+You will also find contact information for each librarian when you click on their pictures.